Numb246/Hello_World_HTML/README.md

  - input
  - button
  - div
+ Get used to CSS, and the priority in CSS
  #
 After learning these new things today, I used it to imitate a website using html ( link: https://suckhoedoisong.vn/ha-noi-ghi-nhan-18-ca-covid-19-moi-deu-la-f1-cua-cac-truong-hop-duong-tinh-truoc-do-n197571.html)